 One remaining example is presently on display.
 The horse is a full size, chestnut mare.
 The horse skeleton is intact inside a wire and plaster framework upon which the hide is mounted.
 The other five horses were removed from the collection at different times because of disrepair.
 The remaining horse is enclosed in a plexiglass case to further protect this important artifact.

 One year after Rock Island Arsenal was established, a prison camp was built in 1863 to house Confederate prisoners of war.
 During the twenty months that the prison was in operation, 12,192 prisoners were confined at the Rock Island Barracks.

 Prisoners occupied their time in a variety of ways.
 There was a prison library, church services, and a debating society.
-Games would help pass the time and the prisoners enjoyed baseball, marbles, and even tag.
+Games would help pass the time and the prisoners enjoyed marbles and tag.
 Some prisoners carved rings, buttons, and trinkets from shells taken from the Mississippi River.
 One prisoner even carved violins by hand to sell to other prisoners, guards, and visitors.Private H. E. Purdee, 7th Florida Infantry, made this violin which he sold to Mr. E. M. Cralla of Moline, Illinois on August 16, 1864.
 Glued inside the violin is a note which states, “is manufactured expressly for E. M. Cralla by H. E. Purdee of the 7th Fla.
 Reg. rebel prisoner of war.
 Made with a pocket knife in Barracks 33 Rock Island prison Ill.
 Aug.
 16 – 1864”.